-Availability of Form 10-K and Annual Report to Stockholders
+Availability of Annual Report on Form 10-K

 SEC rules require us to provide an Annual Report to stockholders who receive this proxy statement.
-Additional copies of our Annual Report for the fiscal year ended December 31, 2020, including the financial statements and the financial statement schedules, are available without charge to stockholders upon written request to Corporate Secretary, Mammoth Energy Services, Inc., 14201 Caliber Drive Suite 300, Oklahoma City, Oklahoma 73134 or via the Internet at www.mammothenergy.com.
+Additional copies of our Annual Report for the fiscal year ended December 31, 2022, including the financial statements and the financial statement schedules, are available without charge to stockholders upon written request to Corporate Secretary, Mammoth Energy Services, Inc., 14201 Caliber Drive Suite 300, Oklahoma City, Oklahoma 73134 or via the Internet at www.mammothenergy.com.
 We will furnish the exhibits to our Annual Report on Form 10-K upon payment of our copying and mailing expenses.